vladimir-pejic/mileva/README.md

 # Mileva API Server

-A REST API server for running Llama 3.2 models via Ollama.
+A REST API server for testing and accessing **ANY installed Ollama model** via HTTP endpoints.
 This server provides easy HTTP access to Ollama's AI models with proper authentication and error handling.

+> **🧪 Testing Purpose**: This server is designed for testing and experimentation with any Ollama model.
+Adding support for new models is as simple as creating a new endpoint!

 ## 🚀 Features

-- **Multiple Model Support**: Llama 3.2 1B and 3B models
+- **Universal Model Support**: Works with ANY installed Ollama model (currently includes Llama 3.2 1B and 3B)
+- **Easy Model Addition**: Add new models by simply creating new endpoints
 - **REST API Interface**: Clean HTTP API instead of CLI commands
+- **Testing Focused**: Perfect for experimenting with different models
 - **Authentication**: API key protection for model endpoints
 - **Error Handling**: Comprehensive error handling and timeouts
 - **Health Monitoring**: Built-in health checks and diagnostics